Repeatable patterns and the maximum multiplicity of a generator in a reduced word

 In Section~\ref{sec:rationality} we introduce \emph{generalized wiring diagrams}, which, for arbitrary fixed $k$, can be used to reason about $\mathcal{M}(k,n)$ for all $n$ simultaneously.
 We use these objects to show that for all $k$ the quantity

 exists, is rational, and is equal to the corresponding limit which counts multiplicities of both $s_k$ and $s_{n-k}$.
 In fact, what we prove is much stronger:

-\begin{thm}[See Section~\ref{sec:rationality}] For fixed $k$ and growing $n$, optimal generalized wiring diagrams (equivalently monotone weakly separated paths) are periodic in a precise sense, so that computing $c_k$ reduces to a finite search for repeatable patterns. \end{thm}
+\begin{thm}[See Section~\ref{sec:rationality}] For fixed $k$ and sufficiently large $n$, $c_k$ is realized by diagrams which are are periodic in a precise sense, so that computing $c_k$ reduces to a finite search for repeatable patterns. \end{thm}

 Finally, in Section~\ref{sec:other-types} we discuss the problem (which is easy for the symmetric group) of \emph{minimizing} the multiplicity of $s_k$ in a reduced word for the longest element $w_0$ in other finite Coxeter groups.